 Ben Claremon joined Cove Street in 2011 as a research analyst.
 He also serves as a Co-Portfolio Manager for our Classic Value | Small Cap Plus strategy.
-Previously he worked as an equity analyst on both the long and the short side for hedge funds Blue Ram Capital and Right Wall Capital in New York, and interned at West Coast Asset Management in Santa Barbara.
+Previously he worked as an equity analyst on both the long and the short side for hedge funds Blue Ram Capital and Right Wall Capital in New York.
 Prior to that, he spent four years with a family commercial real estate finance and management business.
 Mr. Claremon was also the proprietor of the value investing blog, The Inoculated Investor.
+He is now the host of the Compounders podcast.
 His background includes an MBA from the UCLA Anderson School of Management and a BS in Economics from the University of Pennsylvania's Wharton School.